!-December, 2005, copyright 2005 (c) PSRdiscoveries (PSRD), URL: www.psrd.hawaii.edu/-->

 The nakhlites also contain minerals formed by reaction with water.
 These include carbonates, sulfates, clay minerals, and iron oxides.
 One common form is called iddingsite, which contains clays, and assorted hydrated and not hydrated iron oxides (magnetite, maghemite, and ferrihydrite), all of which are common products of rock weathering.
 The weathering products typically form veins inside the meteorites, not unlike what happens during the initial stages of weathering of rocks on Earth, but usually make up about 1% of the rocks.

-Julie Stopar (University of Hawaii) created this mineral map of a thin section of the MIL 03346 nakhlite.
+Julie Stopar (University of Hawaii) created this mineral map of a thin section of the MIL 03346 nakhlite [Data link from Meteoritical Database].
 Colors correspond to different minerals.
 Most are igneous, but veins of altered rock (blue in the map) and patches of sulfate minerals (red) occur.
 The alteration zones are like those dated in other nakhlites.

 Alteration vein (reddish brown) inside an olivine crystal in MIL 03346 nakhlite is composed of weathered olivine with sulfur (S) and chlorine (Cl) added.